Paddy Jackson

-David Patrick Lindsay James "Paddy" Jackson (born 5 January 1992) is a professional rugby union player from Northern Ireland who plays for Gallagher Premiership side London Irish.
-He primarily plays at fly-half and previously played for Irish provincial club Ulster in the Pro12, as well as for French club Perpignan.
+David Patrick Lindsay James "Paddy" Jackson (born 5 January 1992) is a professional rugby union player from Northern Ireland who plays for Lyon OU; in the Top 14, in France.
+He primarily plays at fly-half and previously played for Irish provincial club Ulster in the Pro12, as well as for French club Perpignan and most recently Gallagher Premiership side London Irish.

 Jackson captained the Ireland under-20 team and won 25 senior caps for Ireland between 2013 and 2017.

 In 2017 Jackson was charged with rape, and in 2018 he was tried and acquitted.
-Following the trial and the publication of related derogatory text messages sent by Jackson, the Irish Rugby Football Union revoked his Ireland and Ulster contracts.
+Following the trial and the publication of related derogatory text messages sent by Jackson, the Irish Rugby Football Union revoked his Ireland and Ulster contracts, effectively ending his international career.

 Early life

 Jackson's family lived in Birmingham for a time but returned to Belfast while Paddy was still of primary school age.
 He left school with three A-level grades B, C and D, and took a place at the Ulster Academy.